facebookincubator/GeoLift/website/docs/Best Practices/BestPractices.md

 ---

 ## National Marketing Efforts
-* Take into consideration any significant variations across national media such as TV, Print etc. during pre-test or test period will make it hard to really isolate the impact of Facebook on the outcome of interest.
+* Taking into consideration any significant variations across national media such as TV, Print, etc. during pre-test or test period will make it hard to really isolate the impact of Facebook on the outcome of interest.
 * For sales to be truly attributed to Facebook variations, all other media should be held constant across the markets and if there are significant variations, make sure to address these before the test.